2026-27 General WMA Regulations

 - ATVs may be used beyond 300 feet from a road or mobility impaired access trail only to retrieve big game taken by the permit holder.

-- Holders of AGFC Mobility Impaired Access (MIA) may operate ATVs only on designated mobility impaired access areas of Big Timber, Jack Mountain, McIlroy Madison County WMA, Moro Big Pine Natural Area WMA and Nimrod Lloyd Millwood WMA.
+- Holders of an AGFC Mobility-Impaired Access (MIA) card may operate ATVs only on designated mobility-impaired access areas on Big Timber, Jack Mountain and Moro Big Pine Natural Area WMAs.

 - Permit holders must be able to see their ATV at all times while hunting.